I love to use dry shampoo to freshen up my mane after a long flight so that I can hit the ground running wherever I land.

 So, if you can put up with the foam and flowery scent, I recommend giving it a try!

 There are tons more dry shampoo brands out there, but I haven’t tried them all – or it’s been too long since I have that I can’t honestly review them.

 While I haven’t tried the following brands myself, I’ve heard good things about them from friends and family that have, so perhaps they’ll work well for you!

 Moroccan Oil is another brand I recommend trying based on my positive experiences with their shampoo, conditioner, and volumizing spray (which is pretty amazeballs, but that’s a topic for another day).

-It is available in light and dark formulas to help cut down on the possibility of chalky residue.
+It is available in light and dark formulas to help cut down on the possibility of chalky white residue.

 Batiste is super popular these days for many reasons.
 For those that like their dry shampoo scented, Batiste has many different scents available.

 They also have formulas specific to hair shades to ensure no white or chalky residue like some dry shampoos can leave.